 Status: Although investigators experienced significant difficulties collecting water samples due to flooding of the collection basins, they were able to obtain 21 samples, which were analyzed for sediment concentrations and total and soluble metal concentrations.
 A rainfall simulator was constructed for collecting water samples with accurate volume estimations from field plots.
-It was installed at a test site in

-Kansas and yielded useful data.
-Soil samples collected during fall 1995, at the initiation of the experiment, were analyzed for total metal concentrations.
+It was installed at a test site in Kansas and yielded useful data.
+Soil samples collected during Fall 1995, at the initiation of the experiment, were analyzed for total metal concentrations.
 These concentrations were higher than expected for chat material.
 Fall 1995 soil samples were also analyzed for KC1-extractable ammonium and nitrate concentrations and for soil pH.
 Soil samples were again collected in the spring of 1996 and analyzed for extractable ammonium, nitrate, phosphorus, potassium, and soil pH.
 Soil samples gathered at this time were analyzed with the sequential extractable scheme of Tessier et al. (1979).
 Plant tissue samples were collected in May 1997 and analyzed for cadmium, lead, and zinc.
 There were no treatment effects on tissue composition.
 Root samples were also collected in April 1997 to assess the extent of mycorrhizal colonization, and mycorrhizae have been characterized.
 Soil samples were again collected in September 1997 and analyzed with the sequential extractable scheme of Tessier et al. (1979).
 In general, the presence of vegetation has not influenced Pb fractionation.
-However, the addition of manure seems to significantly reduce the exchangeable- and carbonate-bound Pb fraction while significantly increasing the organic-bound fraction.
+However, the addition of manure seems to significantly reduce the exchangeable and carbonate-bound Pb fraction while significantly increasing the organic-bound fraction.
 Evaluation of vegetation as a means of slowing the migration of contaminated sediments has been completed.
 Work on modeling has included a review manuscript, which was completed and submitted for publication.
 Work is also in progress to develop models applicable to the experimental sites, as well as larger field sites.
-This project is in its fourth and final year.
+A new treatment scheme was begun in March 1999.
+The new treatments are intended to test the effects of leaving the test plots unchanged; reseeding with tall fescue and fertilizing with urea, triple super phosphate, and potash; reapplying manure without reseeding; reapplying manure and reseeding.
+Preliminary findings show that the presence of tall fescue grass does not appear to reduce heavy metal content in the soil.
+However, vegetative buffers do reduce the spread of the contamination by wind and water.
+This project is in its fifth and final year.
+Analysis of soil and plant samples will continue, and additional information on the new treatment scheme will be conducted.

-Technology Transfer and Outreach: The results of this research have been presented at professional meetings and articles have been prepared for publications.
+Technology Transfer and Outreach: Results of this research have been presented at numerous professional meetings and articles have been prepared for publications.
 The investigators have communicated with members of affected communities and Remedial Project Managers who have expressed interest in understanding the beneficial effects of vegetation in metals-contaminated soil.